kwameopareasiedu/react-simple-widgets/src/widgets/growable-items-container/growable-items-container-usage.md

 # GrowableItemsContainer

-This is a widget that wraps a **growing list** of items and provides a load-more mechanism.
+This widget that wraps a **growing list** of items and provides a load-more mechanism.
 If the window scrolls to the load more button and the end of list hasn't been reached the widget triggers the load-more automatically.
-Since it is intrinsically a div element, it accepts all attributes of a `<div/>` tag.
+GrowableItemsContainer is intrinsically a `<div/>`  element and accepts all of its attributes.

 ## Usage